-There are many ways to improve overall energy efficiency for commercial refrigeration and HVAC equipment.
+There are many ways to increase energy efficiency for commercial refrigeration and HVAC equipment.

 Typically, 30% of the energy used to heat and cool a supermarket or commercial building is wasted.
 Wasted energy can be caused by; older outdated commercial refrigeration equipment, outdated refrigerants, leaks in the system, over-sized compressors and improperly installed commercial refrigeration units or HVAC equipment.

 Refrigeration and HVAC techs can assist supermarkets with money saving improvements and preventive maintenance.
-They can catch smaller issues before a breakdown that could severely impact energy efficiency and your bottom line.
+They can catch smaller issues before they lead to a breakdown that could severely impact energy efficiency and your bottom line.
 Ultimately, a good place to start is to review your energy saving strategy and align it with your preventive maintenance plan.
-This should be consistent across store locations, so all maintenance members are aware of what plan is implemented.
+Your preventive maintenance plan should be consistent across store locations, and easily accessibly for all maintenance members awareness.

-6 Ways to Improve Energy Efficiency in Supermarkets:
+6 Ways to Increase Energy Efficiency in Supermarkets:

 1. Use Energy Efficient Lighting

 Install LED and fluorescent fixtures – LED lighting lasts longer and consume less energy than incandescent light fixtures.

 Use programmable thermostats and modern control units to help optimize energy.
 Installing variable speed motors or a smart motor system to only run when needed can make an impact on your commercial refrigeration equipment.